UV Index & Sun Exposure Calculator

 Formula

-What does the UV index mean?
+What does a high UV index actually mean?

-When is UV highest in Australia?
+Why is UV risk so important in Australia?

 Related Calculators